 Duties and responsibilities of the Legal Representative

-As mentioned before, a legal representative is necessary to incorporate a company in Mexico.
+As mentioned before, a legal representative in Mexico is necessary to incorporate a company.
 Once the power of attorney has been granted, your representative may assist you with the follow business activities:

 Ultimately, the company is responsible for any notices that are mishandled.
 Therefore, it is key your representative has a clear understanding of Mexican taxation and accounting principles for compliance purposes.

 Your legal representative in Mexico has the power to sign contracts and enter employment agreements with staff.
 In the event of any employment disputes, your legal representative can represent the company before a labour tribunal or government authority.

 For businesses expanding to Mexico, a legal representative will be of large assistance when applying for work visas.
 Coordinating with the Mexican immigration authority (Instituto Nacional de Migracion) can be a long and drawn-out process when you are not familiar with local labour laws and immigration policies.